Blacklegged deer ticks

 What do deer ticks eat?

-Larval and nymphal deer ticks prefer small hosts and are more likely to feed on rodents ( than on large animals.
-Adults are fond of white-tailed deer and sometimes also feed on humans as hosts.
+Larval and nymphal deer ticks prefer small hosts and are more likely to feed on rodents than on large animals.
+Adults are fond of white-tailed deer and sometimes also feed on humans as well as domesticated pets like dogs and cats as hosts.

 Are deer ticks dangerous?

-Most victims of blacklegged deer tick bites do not know they have been bitten until after they experience symptoms.
+Most victims of blacklegged tick bites do not know they have been bitten until after they experience symptoms.
 The bite is painless for most.
-The most common insect-transmitted disease in the United States is Lyme, which is carried by blacklegged ticks.
-There are over 20,000 cases of Lyme each year, mostly in the upper Midwest and northeastern states, but Texas reports dozens of Lyme disease cases annually, so the ticks are here and able to spread Lyme.
+The most common insect-transmitted disease in the U.S. is Lyme, which is carried by blacklegged ticks.
+There are over 20,000 cases of Lyme each year, mostly in the upper Midwest and northeastern states, but Texas reports dozens of Lyme disease cases annually, so these ticks are here and able to spread Lyme.

 Does Innovative Pest Control offer relief for deer ticks?

 Innovative Pest Control provides treatment for ticks.
-If you believe you have a tick problem in your home or need help reducing the tick population outdoors, give us a call for a consultation.
+If you believe you have a tick problem in your home or need help reducing the tick population outdoors, call us for a consultation.
+To get started with our effective flea and tick control program, partner with the East Texas pest control experts at IPC!

 Deer tick prevention tips